Haitham4/SPRINT/README.md

 ###Toy Examples

-Please go the the directory SPRINT/toy_example to see the input format of SPRINT.
-There is another ReadMe.txt file in that directory, which describes how to run SPRINT.
+Please go the the directory SPRINT/toy_example to see the inputs format of SPRINT.

 ###Input files